2026 Yellowstone Area Streamflow and Fishing Predictions

 This is sort of a grab bag for when we expect various season highlights to occur, based on expected water conditions.
 They are in no particular order.

-- Firehole River Caddis: Mid-May through early June.
+- Firehole River Caddis: May 1 through early June.

 - Yellowstone River Mother’s Day Caddis: Probably washed out by runoff.
-If not, the last few days of April and first few of May.
+If not, the latter half of April.

-- Lower Madison Mother’s Day Caddis: May 10 through May 25 or June 1.
+- Lower Madison Mother’s Day Caddis: May 1 through May 20.
 Flows should permit good dry fly fishing this year, so long as it isn’t too hot and bright.

 - Yellowstone River Salmonflies (Montana): Expect a very fishable but very fast-moving hatch this year.
-It will be begin between June 10 and June 25, probably around the 15th.
+It will be begin during the first sustained warm spell around June 10, maybe even a few days earlier.

-- Lamar System Green Drakes: The full-size #10-12 Drakes (Drunella doddsi) might start the last week of June.
-The first two weeks of July will be best.
-The smaller #14 Drakes (D. flavilinea or D. coloradensis) will shade in around July 10 and dominate into September.
+- Lamar System Green Drakes: The full-size #10-12 Drakes (Drunella doddsi) will probably start around June 15.
+June 20 through July 4 will be best.
+The smaller #14 Drakes (D. flavilinea or D. coloradensis) will shade in around July 1 and dominate into September.
 A few of the doddsi return in mid-September, but Hecuba and a few D. grandis are more common then.

-- Yellowstone River “Chubby Rubby” Fishing: This big dry and big nymph bite will be best in late June and the first week of July.
+- Yellowstone River “Chubby Rubby” Fishing: This big dry and big nymph bite will be best in late June.

-- Yellowstone River Hoppers & Ants: This bite will start very early, probably by July 10 and maybe even sooner.
+- Yellowstone River Hoppers & Ants: This bite will start very early, probably by July 10 and maybe even July 1.
 July will be best for hoppers, especially larger ones.
-We may or may not see decent hopper fishing in August and September.
-Often low water sees a much better bite on ants and tiny mayfly-type attractor dries.
+Good hopper fishing now seems unlikely in August and September except on gray days; the water is just going to be too low and the fish too spooky.

 - Boulder River Float-Fishing: The Boulder always has a short window.
-June 10-20 through July 4-10 seems likely this year, depending on exactly when runoff begins and how quick the water drops.
+May 25 through July 1 seems likely this year.

 - Yankee Jim Canyon Floats: I don’t do Yankee Jim with clients until flows are under 5000cfs.
 4000cfs is better.
-3000cfs is probably optimum, with fishing gradually getting slightly harder once things get below 2500, but the canyon remains good no matter how low it gets.
-I had good hopper fishing on October 1 at under 1000cfs in 2025.
-Expect 5K around June 20 to July 1, 4X June 25 to July 4, and 3K July 15-20.
+3000cfs is probably optimum, with fishing gradually getting slightly harder once things get below 2500, but the canyon remains good no matter how low it gets as long as water temps are okay.
+Expect 5K around June 15, 4X June 25, and 3K July 4.

 - 4th of July Crowds?
 Sometimes the 4th of July holiday and weekend aren’t too crowded.
 This year crowds will likely be awful since flows will allow fairly easy floating and wading and the 4th itself falls on a Saturday.
 I’m going to do my best not to run float trips on the 4th and 5th this year, and my trips on the 3rd will start and end early.
 The Lower Madison will be a JOKE SHOW.